How software for bus charter companies helps local businesses create their network.

 We founded Vector One in 2013, as a union of the leading companies in our area, to reach a large critical mass of resources to offer: to have 10 buses on hand is not like having 100, which is the number that we have today.

 Additionally, we are able to supply solutions for moving 8 people or 80, given the range of vehicles that we have on hand.

 The competition among single companies disappears, to give life to a new project that supplies the best transportation solutions for the customers.

 The companies conferred all their own resources to the consortium, therefore Vector One is the only interface for the customers.

 The organizational challenge was faced, enhancing existing technology

-Alessandro was looking for software that could work to make the commercial office of Vector One and the various operations offices of the individual companies as one team.
+Alessandro was looking for software for bus charter companies that could work to make the commercial office of Vector One and the various operations offices of the individual companies as one team.

 How to solve the problem?

 Before turning elsewhere, we analyzed what we knew.
 Each company of the Vector One consortium used a different management software, and one of these was Sengerio, which won us over immediately for their unique Network management characteristic.